-You will be billed in September for the full year.
-Payment may be made by instalments with the first instalment due on September 11, 1996 and the second instalment on January 3, 1997.
-A late payment fee results from non payment of fees by the designated dates.
+You will be billed in September for the fall semester and again in January for the Winter semester.
+Payment is due on September 4, 1997 for the fall semester and for the winter semester on January 2, 1998.
+A late payment fee results from nonpayment of fees by the designated dates.